 I was lucky to be at Kettner’s in London on the 22nd January 2011 (precisely 3 years after I joined to MFC) and see the acoustic set Mika performed to the Magic Points competition winners.
 I love acoustic performances in general and especially acoustic versions of his songs, so I can’t describe how happy I was to be there and how much I appreciated it.
 I had seen his club gigs earlier but none of them was this small or intimate.

 This time there was no stage, just a piano.
 He sat behind it and looked shy, even a bit nervous and started his set.
 I couldn’t see his stage personality as clearly as usual and that’s why everything felt much more intimate than I had expected.
 I wasn’t even slightly worried or nervous for him.
 I knew he can do it and it was a beautiful performance!
 It was also definitely the most informal performance I have seen from him.
-Happy Ending was the most beautiful moment of the show and it made me really wait/hope for another acoustic tour.
-I wish we could make him believe that his voice and songs are strong enough to build their own world even without a huge stage setting, fancy light show and theater costumes.
-I do love his proper shows, mostly because he is so proud of them and looks happy like a child playing his roles.
-Sometimes less is more though, and I felt very lucky to see this acoustic set.
+Happy Ending was the most beautiful moment of the show and it made me really wait and hope for another acoustic tour.
+Sometimes less is more and I felt very lucky to see this acoustic set.

 After the gig I gave Melachi a kiss and a hug, she really is adorable.
 Mika had a chat with everyone.
-I felt a bit shy too, and I didn’t say or ask anything I had planned to, but that’s the usual story, lol.
+I felt a bit shy too, and I didn’t say or ask anything I had planned to.
 I remember I did thank him for bringing Melachi with him, but I didn’t actually thank him for the show.
 I hope he still knows how much we all appreciated this special, acoustic set.
 After the gig we continued chatting as a small group of fans in a tea-room near the venue.
 What a good day it was.